mnot/I-D/http-version-target/draft.md

     that version is not supported and what other protocols are supported by that server.

-This document defines a new HTTP response header, "Version-Target", to be used in 505 responses to specify the protocol version(s) that can be used, what resource(s) that assertion applies to, and how long it is valid for (leveraging Cache-Control).
+This document defines a new HTTP response header, "Over-Version", to be used in 505 responses to specify the protocol version(s) that can be used, what resource(s) that assertion applies to, and how long it is valid for (leveraging Cache-Control).

 ## Use Case: TLS Client Authentication

-While Version-Target might have a variety of applications, the primary use case for them is the signalling that a resource (or set of resources) requires TLS Client Authentication in HTTP/2
+While Over-Version might have a variety of applications, the primary use case for them is the signaling that a resource (or set of resources) requires TLS Client Authentication in HTTP/2
 {{I-D.ietf-httpbis-http2}}.
-Since TLS renegotiation has been forbidden in that protocol, a means of signalling that a particular request should be made on a HTTP/1.1 connection is needed, so that a client can use that protocol, allowing the server to perform renegotiation to initiate client authentication.
+Since TLS renegotiation has been forbidden in that protocol, a means of signaling that a particular request should be made on a HTTP/1.1 connection is needed, so that a client can use that protocol, allowing the server to perform renegotiation to initiate client authentication.